andybaumgar/re-pair-earbuds/README.md

 # re-pair-earbuds
-Quickly re-pair earbuds so more than 2 devices can be used.
+Quickly re-pair earbuds when more than 2 devices are in use.

 ## Installation